amolsp777/PowerShell_Scripts/Active Directory Related/Get ALL AD Obejcts Count/Readme.md

 # Get-ADObjectCounts

-This script is a PowerShell function that retrieves various counts of Active Directory objects such as users, computers, and groups from a specified domain controller.
-It utilizes Active Directory cmdlets to gather the required information.
+The ```Get-ADObjectCounts``` script retrieves various counts related to Active Directory (AD) objects, such as users, computers, and groups.
+It can be useful for administrators managing AD environments.
+Let’s break down what this script does:

+## Purpose
+The purpose of this script is to provide an overview of the following AD object counts:

+- Active Users: Number of enabled user accounts.
+- Disabled Users: Number of disabled user accounts.
+- Total Computers: Total count of computer objects.
+- Active Computers: Number of enabled computer accounts.
+- Disabled Computers: Number of disabled computer accounts.
+- Total Groups: Total count of AD groups.
+- Empty Groups: Number of AD groups with no members.
+- Security Groups: Number of security groups.
+- Distribution Groups: Number of distribution groups.

 ## Parameters